 You’ll find out about:

 - Advisory services

 There are a few things to consider at the start, one of which is insurance.
 According to the Department of Industry, Innovation and Science, your business activities will determine the type of insurance you require.
 For example, your business type (online, home-based etc.), whether you sell products or services, and if you employ people.
-There’s more information on the government’s website.
+There’s more information about insurance on the Australian Government’s Business website.